-This program is hosted by the Brock University Goodman School of Business.
+This webinar is hosted by the Mental Health Commission of Canada.

 The Niagara Economic Summit is a premier leadership event focused on exploring Niagara’s economic future.

 Hear from a diverse lineup of business and civic leaders helping to shape the future of Niagara.